 My Professional Journey

-Three years ago I realized I needed to change the direction of my career.
+In 2012 after 8 years of professional software development, I felt trapped.
 I was fast becoming the last engineer on an end-of-life product.
 I faced the prospect of difficult support work and no escape.
 Eight years into my career and already the best seemed behind me.

 I am available as a speaker on a variety of leadership and career topics.
 Past presentations have ranged from 10 minutes to multiple hours on technical and non-technical topics.
 For most audiences I do not ask for payment.